 Therefore, if it takes 5 minutes to produce a satisfactory product for the customer, that’s the takt time for that product.
 In essence, a high takt time often equals long production periods.
 And short takt times equal shorter production periods.
 This is why smart, high-efficiency companies do their best to shorten their takt time.
 This way, they can meet customer demand faster, without losing product quality.

-How to Calculate Takt Time
+Takt Time Calculation

 This is usually calculated using the following Takt Time formula: